achadwick/styrene/docs/cmdline.rst

      styrene --debug gtk3-examples.cfg

-This shows debugging output: highly detailed explanations of each step.
+This enables debug mode: highly detailed explanations of each step.
 It's normally too verbose to be useful except when trying to diagnose a fault.

+Debug mode should not be used for regular builds.
+It append a “Press return to continue…” line to the post-install script, so that you can check that everything in it works.

 ::